Jean-Christophe Fromantin

-Jean-Christophe Fromantin (born August 30, 1962 in Nantes), is a French businessman and politician.
+Jean-Christophe Fromantin (born 30 August 1962) is a French businessman and politician.
 He has been Mayor of Neuilly-sur-Seine since 2008.

 After launching the party Territoires en mouvement, he was elected deputy for the sixth district of Hauts-de-Seine in 2012.
 He did not seek re-election in 2017, preferring to keep his mandate as mayor.
 Elected to the Hauts-de-Seine departmental council in 2021, he became vice-president.

 Biography

-Studies and Family
+Studies and family

-Jean-Christophe Fromantin studied at various schools in Saintes, Dunkerque and Strasbourg, where he obtained his baccalaureate in 1981.
+Jean-Christophe Fromantin studied at various schools in Saintes, Dunkerque, and Strasbourg, where he obtained his Baccalauréat in 1981.
 After a year of economics and another in a preparatory class, he entered ESLSCA in Paris and graduated in 1986.

 In 2015, he became a reserve officer (frigate captain) in the French Navy.